microsoft/vscode-docs/docs/editor/editingevolved.md

 * [Intro Video - Code Editing](/docs/introvideos/codeediting.md) - Watch an introductory video on code editing features.
 * [The Basics](/docs/editor/codebasics.md) - In case you missed a basic orientation around VS Code.
-* [Customization](/docs/customization/overview.md) - Configure VS Code the way you want - Themes, Settings, Display Language
-* [Key Bindings](/docs/customization/keybindings.md) - Learn how to modify key bindings to your preference.
+* [Key Bindings](/docs/getstarted/keybindings.md) - Learn how to modify key bindings to your preference.
 * [Debugging](/docs/editor/debugging.md) - This is where VS Code really shines.